ros-industrial/industrial_training/gh_pages/_source/session1/ros2/4-Topics-and-Messages.md

 1. In a new terminal, enter `ros2 run rqt_plot rqt_plot`.

    1. Once the window opens, type `/ar_pose_marker/pose/pose/position/x` in the "Topic:" field and click the "+" button.
 You should see the X value be plotted.
+If you can't see the X value, try changing the axes on your graph.

    1. Type `/ar_pose_marker/pose/pose/position/y` in the topic field, and click on the add button.
 You will now see both the x and y values being graphed.